YahyaMorta/yahya_mortassim_use_case/readme.md

 In this example, we use docker-compose to set up airflow.
 Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).

-Airflow LocalExecutor is used for running tasks.
+Airflow CeleryExecutor is used for running tasks.

 ### Setup